Jenny Mannerheim: Career

 Whilst studying at University she began working as the associate art director at PowerHouse Books and worked on the 'Punk Picasso' art book with Larry Clark.
 She returned to Paris in 2002 and worked as art director at Numéro, Standard, Muteen, Vogue Hommes International and Beaux Arts.

 She launched Nuke magazine in 2004 and opened the Galerie Nuke art gallery in Paris.
 Nuke was a biannual publication with a circulation of 20,000 distributed in French and English.
 Since then the gallery (now Nuke Mannerheim Gallery) has hosted exhibitions about the work of Jean-Charles de Castalbajac, Lieko Shiga, David Birkin, Devon Dikeou, Kris Van Assche, Latifa Echakhch, Paul Emmanuel, and more.

-She launched the Each X Other clothing brand in 2012 with Ilan Delouis.
+She co-founded the Each X Other clothing label in 2012 with Ilan Delouis.
+According to Interview Mannerheim and Delouis were "championing an androgynous mix of unisex clothing".
+The label would collaborate with Maripol in 2014.

 In 2024 she became editor-in-chief of L'Officiel Riviera and L'Officiel St. Barth.

 In recent years she has worked as an art director across multiple Éditions Jalou publications (Jalouse, L'Officiel Art, L'Officiel USA, L'Officiel Voyage), she also worked with brands including Diesel, Lancôme, Nissan, PlayStation, Tommy Hilfiger, and others.